 4 x 150g straight to wok noodles (or 4 dried noodle nests prepared according to package instructions)

 It's very important you prepare your ingredients as specified above as stir fries move quickly!

 Mix together all of the sauce ingredients and pour about half of this over the salmon.
-Rub everything into the fish to ensure it is evenly coated and bake for 12 minutes, whilst you finish everything else.
+Rub into the fish to ensure it is well coated and bake for 12 minutes, whilst you finish everything else.

 Preheat the sesame oil in a large frying pan or wok.
 Once hot, add in the garlic, ginger, chilli, lime zest and spring onion, and fry for about 30 seconds until fragrant.

 Add in the stir fry vegetables, and cook for another couple of minutes.